fferflo/cvgl_data/readme.md

 }
 ```

-The meta-data object `scene` and the timestamped data object `frame` have the same tree structure based on the grouping of sensors.
+The meta-data object `scene` and the timestamped data object `frame` have the same tree structure.

 ### :earth_africa::arrow_right: Loading data from tiled web maps